The Recycling Solution to the EV Lithium Battery Metal Supply Challenge

 Larry W. Reaugh – President, CEO and Director

-Larry Reaugh has five decades of experience in the mining industry and for the past thirty years he has been the CEO and President of several exploration, development and production companies including 12 years in internet and technology breakthroughs listed on the TSX, TSX Venture and NSDAQ exchanges.
-Several of his companies have made significant discoveries, three of which (gold) went on to be producing mines.
+Larry Reaugh has 53 years’ experience in the mining industry and for the past thirty-seven years he has been the CEO and President of several exploration, development and production companies including 12 years in internet and technology breakthroughs listed on the TSX, TSX Venture and NASDAQ exchanges.
+Several of his companies have made significant discoveries, three of which (gold/silver) went on to be producing mines.
 He founded American Manganese Inc. in 1998 and has served as its President and CEO since that time.
-Through his career Reaugh has raised in excess of $250 million for junior resource mining companies.
+Through his career, Reaugh has raised in excess of $300 million.

 Ed Skoda – Director

 Edward Skoda obtained a Diploma in Mining Engineering Technology from the Haileybury School of Mines in Ontario in 1971 and a Diploma in Business Management from the British Columbia Institute of Technology in 1979.
 Skoda has over 30 years of experience in the mining industry in which time he has worked on many national and international projects.
 During the past 15 years, Skoda has worked as a consultant and in a supervisory capacity as a shift boss, superintendent, or project manager for various mining and exploration companies.
-Based out of Guadalajara, Jalisco, he oversees all Mexico operations for SJ Geophysics Ltd.
+Based out of Guadalajara, Jalisco, Skoda oversees all Mexico operations for SJ Geophysics Ltd.

 Kurt Lageschulte – Director

-Mr. Lageschulte is a Partner and Senior Analysts at Broadbill Investment Partners, LLC, New York, NY.
-Broadbill Partners is an investment firm with offices in New York, Florida and California and currently has 130 Million of assets under management across four managed funds.
-Kurt is a founding Partner at Broadbill, and was previously employed as a Senior Analyst with Aspen Advisors from 2002 to 2010.
-Kurt has worked as an advisor and active member of a number of committees.
+Kurt Lageschulte is a Partner and Senior Analyst at Broadbill Investment Partners, LLC in New York.
+Broadbill Partners is an investment firm with offices in New York, Florida and California and currently has $130 million of assets under management across four managed funds.
+Lagescheite is a founding partner at Broadbill, and was previously employed as a Senior Analyst with Aspen Advisors from 2002 to 2010.
+He has worked as an advisor and active member of a number of committees.
 Most recently, he has advised the Special Committee of the Penn Treaty American Company board in a complex negotiation with industry regulators.
 His experience in the energy, renewable and mining industries, coupled with significant expertise in the capital markets will enable Lageschuite and the Broadbill team to help American Manganese in the reaching of its goals in the coming years.